flexera-public/rightscale_cookbooks/cookbooks/puppet/README.md

 ## DESCRIPTION:

-This cookbook provides recipes for setting up and running a Puppet Client.
+This cookbook provides recipes for setting up and running the Puppet Client.

 ## REQUIREMENTS:

 * Requires a VM launched from a RightScale managed RightImage

-* Tested on the following RightImages: CentOS 6.3, Ubuntu 12.04
+* Tested on the following RightImages: CentOS 6.4, Ubuntu 12.04

 * Tested Puppet Client version 2.7.13-1